 Having a good cast iron skillet in my kitchen is a must!
-I love using it when it is cured properly because it provides an amazing cooking surface that provides extra iron and is easy to clean.
+I love using it when my cast iron skillet when it is cured properly because it provides an amazing cooking surface that provides extra iron and is easy to clean.
 If you’ve never used a cast iron skillet or if you have, but you haven’t been able to master curing it properly, check out my tips and tricks!

 Benefits of Cooking with a Cast Iron Skillet